 - What features do you need most?

-- How reliable is your office internet connection?
+- How reliable is your office’s internet connection?

-Are you putting together a brand new venture?
-Do you have a setup already and you want to upgrade it?
+Are you putting together a brand-new venture?
+Do you already have a setup and want to upgrade it?
 Those are some of the important questions to be considered.
-It might not be feasible to invest in a PBX system if you haven’t already got the infrastructure necessary given how analog has mostly been replaced by digital.
+It might not be feasible to invest in a PBX system if you haven’t already got the infrastructure necessary, given how analogue has mostly been replaced by digital.

 It’s easier to install an IP PBX system.
 But you still have to license and purchase the necessary equipment.
 Choose a business phone solution that offers a smooth transition; a virtual setup could be the best choice for a new venture, while it may be a strain on resources to jump to digital if you’ve already got equipment such as landlines and hard phones.